-The Dairy & Fodder Water for Profit (DFWP) program has been successful in securing a new round of funding (1 year September 2017 to June 2018) through the Queensland Government’s Department of Natural Resources and Mines, to build on the great results achieved in previous years.
-DFWP program is delivered through the Dairying Better 'n Better program (a QDO and Subtropical Dairy initative) in conjunction with Queensland Department of Agriculture and Fisheries.
+The Dairy & Fodder Water for Profit (DFWP) program has been successful in securing a new round of funding through the Queensland Government’s Department of Natural Resources, Mines and Energy to build on the great results achieved in previous years.

 The program provides a range of services including: